jaipipor/3C-Rrs-O25/README.md

 If you want to contribute, run tests, or edit the code, read `DEVELOPMENT.md` (at the repository root).
 It explains how to create a virtual environment, install the package in editable mode, run pre-commit hooks (black/isort/ruff), and run the test suite.

-For high-level contribution guidance (pull requests, issue templates), see `CONTRIBUTING.md` (if present).

 ---
 ## 11. License